Voltage VBC Mission Statement:

 Respect: Players should respect coaches, officials, and teammates.

-Tobacco, Vape, Drugs & Alcohol: Any athlete found with any illegal substances in their backpack or using vape or alcohol during practice or tournaments will be removed from the club.
+Tabacco, Vape, Drugs & Alcohol: Any athlete found with any illegal substances in their backpack or using vapes or alcohol during practice or tournaments will be removed from the club without refund.

-Arrival to Tournaments: Players must arrive at tournaments 45 minutes early.
+Arrival at Tournaments: Players must arrive at tournaments one hour early.
 Your coach will inform you of your exact required arrival time and location.
 If for any reason a player can’t arrive in time for the tournament, the player can’t play in the first match.
 Coaches cannot wait until the last minute to do the pool play and get ready for the first match.

 If an athlete cannot attend a tournament, the coach must be informed far in advance of the tournament date.